jantielens/serialportmodules/readme.md

 # Serial Port Modules
 This is a sample implementation to build an Azure IoT Edge module that can receive messages over a serial port, and forwards those message to the IoT Hub (or other modules).
+The module can also send messages over a serial port, triggered by a direct method.
 The solution is written in C# and currently contains one module (SerialPortModule).

 ## Requirements